jqpe/figmaid/README.md

 NB: the port option is exposed for use with reverse proxies, Figma always requests fonts from localhost:18412.

-macOS includes fonts in /Library/Fonts/ and Windows in C:\Windows\Fonts, the default configuration targets Ubuntu.
+macOS includes user fonts in ~/Library/Fonts/ and system fonts in /Library/Fonts.
+Windows has all fonts inside C:\Windows\Fonts.

+> Although figmaid supports Windows/macOS you're probably better off using [Figma Agent](https://help.figma.com/hc/en-us/articles/360039956894-Access-local-fonts-on-your-computer#browser) unless you need custom directories.
+> If you only intend on using installed fonts, Figma Agent will pick those up.

+The default configuration will use directories for Windows/macOS/Ubuntu.
+For other Linux distros check your [font configuration file](https://linux.die.net/man/5/fonts-conf).

 To start the web server run `figmaid` and you should see a log about figmaid being running on port 18412.
 If it panics with Address already in use, check for running processes with `sudo netstat -ltnp | grep -w '18412'`.
 If you're using [figma-linux-font-helper](https://github.com/Figma-Linux/figma-linux-font-helper) you need to stop the service with `sudo systemctl stop fonthelper`

 ## Running in the background (unix)
 `figmaid > /dev/null &` or use a terminal multiplexer.
 The server will not be restored when you restart.
 To stop the server use `pkill -e figmaid`.